AllStarLink/ASL3-Manual/docs/config/rpt_conf.md

 Sample:

 ```
-telemnomdb = -3                     ; Decrease nominal telemetry by -3dB
+telemnomdb = -3                     ; decrease nominal telemetry by -3dB
 ```

 ### tonemacro=
 This option allows you to override the stanza name used for the `tonemacro` stanza in `rpt.conf`.
-The tone macro stanza directs the node to use a particular stanza for PL tone tiggered macros from users accessing the node.
+The tone macro stanza directs the node to use a particular stanza for CTCSS tone tiggered macros from users accessing the node.
 Macros are DTMF shortcuts, and are a special type of function.

 Sample:

 ```
 tonemacro = tonemacro               ; use stanza named tonemacro

 [tonemacro]
-100.0 = *81#     ; play the time if a 100.0Hz PL tone is received
+100.0 = *81#                        ; play the time if a 100.0Hz CTCSS tone is received
 ```

 The default is to have `tonemacro=` point to a stanza called `tonemacro`, and have a common set of commands for all nodes.
 However, you can have it point to another named stanza, see [Settings to Name Other Stanzas](./config-structure.md#settings-to-name-other-stanzas) for more information.

 See the [Tonemacro Stanza](#tonemacro-stanza) for more detail on defining tone macros.

+See the [Tone Macros](../adv-topics/tonemacros.md) page on how to utilize tone macros.

 **This option does not appear in the default `rpt.conf`.**